RPires27/PyOrchestrator/README.md

 ### Core Functionality

 - **Project Management:** Add, manage, edit, and delete automation projects with details like name, source type (GitHub/Local), script path, arguments, and environment type (uv/venv).
-- **Script Scheduling:** Schedule scripts to run at specified intervals using cron expressions.
+- **Flexible Scheduling:**
+    - **Simple Mode:** Schedule jobs by selecting days of the week and a specific time, no cron knowledge required.
+    - **Advanced Mode:** Use standard cron expressions for complex scheduling needs.
+- **Timezone Support:** Each schedule can have its own timezone to ensure jobs run at the correct local time.
 - **Manual Triggers:** Manually trigger project or schedule runs directly from the web UI.
-- **Environment Handling:** Supports both `uv` and `venv` for isolated and efficient dependency management.
+- **Environment Handling:** Supports both `uv` and `venv` for isolated and efficient dependency management. `uv` automatically handles `pyproject.toml` and `requirements.txt`.
+- **Dependency Management:** Manually re-sync project dependencies from the UI.
 - **Execution Logging:** Stores detailed logs and results for each script run.
 - **GitHub Integration:** Automatically clones or pulls updates for projects hosted on GitHub.